Eid al-Adha rules, practices, traditions and regulations

 Eid al-Adha regulations for the distribution of meat are as follows:

 • The sacrificed animal should be divided into three equal parts.
-One part should be given to the family, the second to friends or neighbors, and the third to people in need.
+One part should be given to the family, the second to friends or neighbours, and the third to people in need.
 Sharing with the poor is not limited to Muslims only.
 Non-Muslims can also receive the meat.

 • When sharing Qurbani with one or multiple partners, divide the meat equally by weight and not by approximation.